clhenrick/portfolio/_posts/blog/2021-02-07-prototyping-with-observable-notebooks.md

 import {chart as chart3} with {my_data3 as data} from "@d3/bar-chart"
 {% endhighlight %}

 To solve this, I ended up making some reusable chart notebooks (such as a [reusable Choropleth Map](https://observablehq.com/@clhenrick/reusable-choropleth-map?collection=@clhenrick/custom-inputs)) that allow for importing a function that renders the chart.
-This makes using an approach such as *small multiples*, where you render many small charts of the same chart type showing different aspects of the same data, more feasible (be sure to take a look at Zan Armstrong ‘s work on the advantageous use of small multiples in data viz).
+This makes using an approach such as *small multiples*, where you render many small charts of the same chart type showing different aspects of the same data, more feasible (be sure to take a look at [Zan Armstrong](https://www.zanarmstrong.com/)'s work on the [advantageous use of small multiples in data viz](https://www.youtube.com/watch?v=rdZZrrU62sc)).

 <img class="lazy" data-original="{{site.url}}{{site.baseurl}}/images/marshall-project-small-multiples.png" width="100%" alt="">
 <noscript>